jsonstalker/archsway/README.md

 > [!TIP]
 > I personally use this setup to access my Obsidian notes stored on Google Drive—simply open `~/gdrive` in Obsidian to work directly with your cloud-synced files.

+> [!RECOMMENDATIONS]
+> Key information users need to know to achieve their goal.
 [^1]: Common [BIOS keys](https://www.tomshardware.com/reviews/bios-keys-to-access-your-firmware,5732.html) by brand:
     | Manufacturer                | Key(s)                                           |
     |-----------------------------|--------------------------------------------------|